How can we help?

 Q: Can I cancel a review after it’s been launched?

 A: Yes.
-Admins can delete a review from the Access Reviews page.
-Note that if a review is deleted, all the data will be lost.
+Admins can cancel a review from the dedicated campaign page.
+The cancelled review will be moved to the Cancelled tab.

 Q: Will Torii automatically revoke rejected access?